florath/init4boot/Readme.md

 world, e. g. lib -> /lib64.
 In this case the wrong files (from the build host) will be used.

+# Known to Run
+This is a list of all systems where init4boot is known to work:
+* Debian Jessie armhl on Raspberry Pi 2 with u-boot

 # Thanks
 Some ideas and parts of the shell scripts are taken from the initramfs-tools.
 This implementation that can be found at